 The 33 stores will remain branded as Cenex Zip Trip.
 CHS will continue to own and operate Cenex Zip Trip locations in Montana, Minnesota, Wyoming, North Dakota and South Dakota.

-“CHS is grateful to the customers and employees who have been loyal to the Cenex Zip Trip locations in Washington and Idaho,” said Angie Olsonawski, CHS vice president of refined fuel operations and supplies.
+“CHS is grateful to the customers and employees who have been loyal to the Cenex Zip Trip locations in Washington and Idaho,” said Angie Olsonawski, CHS vice president of refined fuel operations and supply.
 “We remain dedicated to the Cenex brand and are committed to strengthening customer relationships through our remaining 35 Cenex Zip Trip locations.
 CHS is confident that the locations under the new ownership will continue to provide the same level of high-quality service our customers expect from Cenex Zip Trip convenience stores.”

 As part of the transaction, the parties will enter into a multiyear branded petroleum marketing agreement for the continued supply of Cenex-branded refined products to the Cenex Zip Trip stores.
 In addition, the parties also will enter into a multiyear supply agreement pursuant to which an affiliate of Par Pacific will supply refined products to CHS within the Rocky Mountain and Pacific Northwest markets.